 If you need to know more or don’t know how to start, then I would strongly suggest reading the extensive long exposure photography tutorial on my website first, then print this quick reference card and then go out shooting!

-If you want to learn more about long exposure photography or my method of black and white post processing you can read the free tutorials in the tutorials section on my website.
-If you want to know even more on long exposure photography, black and white photography and much more, then I can highly recommend reading either the 424 pages eBook From Basics to Fine Art – Black and white photography, architecture and beyond, written by me and co-author Julia Anna Gospodarou or view my latest 3.5 hour B&W post processing Speed workflow tutorial that is all about my black and white photography post processing method.
+If you want to learn more about long exposure photography or my method of black and white post processing you can read the free tutorials in the blogs and tutorials section on my website.
+If you want to know even more on long exposure photography, black and white photography and much more, then I can highly recommend reading either the 424 pages eBook From Basics to Fine Art – Black and white photography, architecture and beyond, written by me and co-author Julia Anna Gospodarou or view my 3.5 hour B&W post processing Speed workflow tutorial that is all about my black and white photography post processing method.